JorgePedraza2019/Pacman/README.md

 The project purpose is to see the Pacman moving across the display while using javascript variables, arrays, functions, and conditionals.

 ## How to Run:
 To run the project, it must first be downloaded and the index.html file must be opened with the browser.
+PacMan will then automatically move from left to right and vice versa across the full screen resolution.

 ## Roadmap of future improvements:
 The improvements of this project in the future will be to place food where PacMan passes so that it increases in size and thus make the project more complete.